ignacioaranguren1/algo_trading/README.md

 ![alt text](images/decision_update.png "Interface")

 ## Kill strategy flow
 After selecting action 1 in the interface, a list of the currently available strategies is displayed.
-Then, the number of the strategy must be introduced to kill the strategy.
+Then, the number of the strategy must be introduced to kill the strategy.<br><br>
 ![alt text](images/kill_strgy_flow.png "Interface")
-<br>Now information with the updated strategies is displayed.
+<br><br>Now information with the updated strategies is displayed.<br><br>
 ![alt text](images/kill_strgy_result.png "Interface")

 ## Add strategy flow
-After selecting action 2 in the interface, the number of generators of the new strategy must be indicated as input.
+After selecting action 2 in the interface, the number of generators of the new strategy must be indicated as input.<br><br>
 ![alt text](images/add_strgy_flow.png "Interface")
-<br>Now information with the updated strategies is displayed.
+<br><br>Now information with the updated strategies is displayed.<br><br>
 ![alt text](images/add_strgy_result.png "Interface")

 ## Kill generator flow
 After selecting action 3 in the interface,  a list of the currently available strategies is displayed.
 Then, the number of the strategy must be introduced.
 Then, a list displaying all the generators of the selected strategy wil be displayed.
-Finally, in order to kill the generator the number of one of the generators displyed in the previous step must be displayed.
+Finally, in order to kill the generator the number of one of the generators displyed in the previous step must be displayed.<br><br>
 ![alt text](images/kill_gen_flow.png "Interface")
-<br>Now information with the remaining updated is displayed.
+<br><br>Now information with the remaining updated is displayed.<br><br>
 ![alt text](images/kill_gen_result.png "Interface")

 ## Add generator flow
 After selecting action 4 in the interface, a list of the currently available strategies is displayed.
-Then, the number of the strategy must be introduced and a new genrator will be added to this strategy.
+Then, the number of the strategy must be introduced and a new genrator will be added to this strategy.<br><br>
 ![alt text](images/add_gen_flow.png "Interface")
-<br>Now information with the updated strategies is displayed.
+<br><br>Now information with the updated strategies is displayed.<br><br>
 ![alt text](images/add_gen_result.png "Interface")

  ## Print output

  Decisions are updated every minute, this can make the interface to not fit in the window.
-To display the list of actions and strategy info type the action q.
+To display the list of actions and strategy info type the action q. <br><br>

  ![alt text](images/print_output.png "Interface")